-The 8A34046 supports one serial port.
+The RC38612 supports one serial port.
 The signals on the port share the functions of an I2C Master port used for loading configuration data at reset and a configurable slave I2C or SPI port that can be used at any time after the reset sequence is complete to monitor and/or configure the device.
 Note that the I2C master port can only be used when the slave port is configured in I2C mode.
 Since I2C master operation only occurs immediately after reset, while configuration or other data is being loaded from an external I2C serial EEPROM, I2C mode for the serial port can be selected via GPIOs as indicated in [Use of GPIO Pins at Reset](#).

 The operation of the serial port when in I2C master operation (during self-configuration only) is described in [I2C Master](#).
-The SCLK and SDIO pins are used for this purpose if the slave port is configured in I2C mode.
-If the slave port is configured as SPI then I2C master mode operation is not supported.
+The SCLK and SDIO pins are used for this purpose.

-For information on the operation of the master I2C and slave I2C or SPI ports, see the appropriate section below.
+Please refer to the appropriate section below for details on the operation of the master I2C and slave I2C or SPI ports.

 A slave serial port can be reconfigured at any time by accessing the appropriate registers within a single burst write.
-This includes configuration options with each protocol or switching between protocols (I2C to SPI or vice versa).
+This includes configuration options with each protocol or switching between protocols (I^2C to SPI or vice versa).
 However, it is recommended that the full operating mode configuration, including page sizes for registers for a serial port be set in the initial configuration data read from OTP or external EEPROM (for information, see [Device Initial Configuration](#)).